-Hiring an orchestra for an event can be a daunting prospect for both newbies and experienced event planners and music bookers.
-This guide will take you through everything you need to know to hire an orchestra for your event—including how much an orchestra should cost!
+Hiring an orchestra for an event can be a daunting prospect for both newbies and experienced event planners alike.
+This guide will take you through everything you need to know to hire an orchestra for your event—including the all-important question of how much an orchestra costs!

-An orchestra can lend a sense of grandeur to an occasion, it can allow you to have the music you want in all its original glory, or even on a larger scale!
-And the variety of musical sounds provided by an orchestra, along with their combined effect, can create a phenomenal atmosphere.
+Orchestras are the ultimate luxury addition to an event.
+They lend a sense of grandeur to any occasion, allowing you to hear the classical music you want in all its original glory, or bask in beefed-up versions of pop covers!
+The variety of musical sounds provided by an orchestra, along with the sheer quantity of musicians, is guaranteed to create a phenomenal atmosphere.

-If you’re looking to hire an orchestra for an event, you can either:
+Ready to hire an orchestra for an event?
+You can either:

 - Compare prices and contact over 30 orchestras available in the UK